đź‘‹ Now accepting new clients at Golden Collective in Golden, BC. Book Online

 Questions & Answers

-• Do I have to wear a mask during my massage?
+• Do I have to have a post-op massage after liposuction?

 • Can I bring my dog with me?